Why trade Airbnb's IPO with IG Bank?

 Who are Airbnb’s biggest competitors?

 Airbnb’s biggest home-sharing competitors are HomeAway, VacayHero and HouseTrip, to name a few.
-However, Airbnb’s presence across the globe far outweighs any of these companies, and none of them have released an initial public offering.
-As for online travel sites, Airbnb shares the limelight with the likes of Booking.com, which does sell shares to the public.
+However, Airbnb’s presence across the globe far outweighs any of these companies.
+As for online travel sites, Airbnb shares the limelight with the likes of Booking.com.

 Register your interest for IPO news